astannnn/R2D2-FL-new/technical_report.md

 - Reproducible configuration control
 - GitHub repository containing only source code, configuration files, documentation, and validation notebooks

-Large datasets, virtual environments, checkpoints, and generated outputs are intentionally excluded from the repository.
+Large datasets, virtual environments, checkpoints, logs, and generated outputs are intentionally excluded from the repository.

 ---